jamieberrier/costume-closet/notes/notes.md

   - add total number of costumes by season and if new/used
 - dancestudio#show
   - add total number of costumes by season
+- when assigning a costume for 2nd, 3rd, etc time...change condition to used

 # URLs
 ## REGISTRATION